serversideup/amplitudejs/README.md

 ### Adding a Shuffle Button

 The shuffle function allows the playlist to be randomized and is accessed through the shuffle button.
 To add a shuffle button add an element to the document with the class "amplitude-shuffle".
-When AmplitudeJS loads the class "amplitude-shuffle-off" will be applied to the element allowing for the element to be styled for the current state.
+When Amplitude.js loads the class "amplitude-shuffle-off" will be applied to the element allowing for the element to be styled for the current state.
 When clicked to turn on shuffle, the class "amplitude-shuffle-on" will be applied to the element so you can style the element when shuffle is off.